Gerald Celente predicted in February that the Middle Eastern and North African protests would spread to Europe:

 Housing bubbles are now bursting in China, France, Spain, Ireland, the United Kingdom, Eastern Europe, and many other regions.I noted in 2009:

 I warned last year that - because the Spanish government had taken on the debt of its giant banks - it was in line as one of the dominoes to fall from the European debt crisis.
 Instead of helping the Spanish people and small businesses, the government has bailed out its big banks and then implemented austerity measures to try to dig its way out of its fiscal hole.
 That's why people are protesting.
 As I wrote last November:

 Citigroup is projecting that unemployment in Spain will rise from its current 17.9% to 22% next year.

 Spain's unemployment is largely driven by the bursting of its housing bubble.

-The real question is whether the wealth of the people around the world will continue to be shoveled into the bottomless pit of debts held by the big banks, or whether the people will prevail and the giant banks and bondholders will be forced to take a haircut.
+But the question of what country the "contagion" might spread to next is really the wrong question altogether.The real question is whether the wealth of the people around the world will continue to be shoveled into the bottomless pit of debts held by the big banks, or whether the people will prevail and the giant banks and bondholders will be forced to take a haircut.
 See this, this and this.